 Inspired by the desire to embrace the tangible and captivating aspects of the wet plate process, I embarked on a transformative journey.
 After attending a workshop with Jody Ake, I delved headfirst into mastering this antique photographic method, finding a depth and authenticity that had been missing from my digital work.

-My wet plate work has been displayed in the Xchanges Members Show, 'Last Stand: Ancient Forests, Collective Action' at Fortune Gallery, Sooke Fine Art Show on four occasions, winning best photography in 2013.
-I also produced the book ‘Of Land & Sea - Portraits of Coastal British Columbia Farmers, Fishers, and Harvesters’, along with two solo gallery shows of the original glass plates supporting the book.
+Over the years, my wet plate photography has gained recognition and exposure through various exhibitions.
+Notable showcases include the Xchanges Members Show and the 'Last Stand: Ancient Forests, Collective Action' exhibition at Fortune Gallery.
+Additionally, I have participated in the esteemed Sooke Fine Art Show on several occasions, earning 'Best Photography' award in 2013.
+Furthermore, I successfully published a book titled 'Of Land & Sea - Portraits of Coastal British Columbia Farmers, Fishers, and Harvesters,' featuring original glass plate photographs, accompanied by two solo gallery exhibitions.

 In May 2022, I collaborated with found object artist Will Gordon for a captivating exhibition entitled 'Broken' at Fortune Gallery.
 This unique showcase presented a fusion of our artistic visions, resulting in a thought-provoking display centered on mental health and wellness.
 You can explore my captivating work through 'The Broken Project' on my website.

 Through my dedication to the wet collodion process, I strive to create visually compelling images that offer a distinctive narrative unique to this antique method.
 My works have been displayed in numerous juried and non-juried exhibitions, both individually and as part of group shows.
 They have also found homes in private collections across Victoria, Vancouver, Winnipeg, the United States, Australia, and Thailand.